 What industries use these types of tools?

 Industries all across the globe use cable pass throughs and for good reason.
 The high level of protection and long-term durability that they offer is hard to beat.
 This is why you will find cable pass throughs in use in the marine industry, aviation industry, communication industry, database industry, and many, many more.
 Choosing the correct cable pass throughs for your applications is not always an easy task.
-Contact a Pacer Group expert with any questions that you may have.
+Contact a Pacer expert with any questions that you may have.